EsriCanada/TechTrek_Idol_2016/ArcNerds_2.5/README.md

 <h4>What is Project ArcNerds?</h4>

 The goal of Project ArcNerds is to provide tutorials and tools for STEaM based projects that focus on Geography.
 These resources can be used to recreate the project in the classroom.
 Projects will include the following component's:

 <ul>
 <li>Data Collection and Storage</li>
 <li>Visualization</li>
 <li>Analysis</li>
-<li>Programming</li>
+<li>Application development</li>
 </ul>

 <h4>How's the Weather?</h4>